Ziggy Astoni

 The following year, Ziggy and Brody get engaged, after Ziggy is prompted to propose by her mother's cancer diagnosis.
 The wedding ceremony was filmed at the Ku-ring-gai Chase National Park.
 The couple's marriage immediately faces challenges from their struggle to live together and questions over whether they rushed into it.
 Dillman said that while Brody is focused on their future, Ziggy wants to have some fun.
 Further problems arise when Brody begins spending time with budding chef Simone Bedford (Emily Eskell).
 Ziggy is shown becoming suspicious of the closeness between Simone and Brody, and she tries to fix her marriage by considering having a baby to make Brody happy.
 The marriage comes to an end when Ziggy discovers Brody is having an affair with Simone.
 Dillman said the moment leaves her character "absolutely heartbroken".
 She also called the scenes challenging to film and said they took an "emotional toll" on her personally.
 She also received massages from viewers who were going through something similar and found that the divorce resonated with those of a similar age as Ziggy.
 Producers soon established a relationship between Ziggy and Dean Thompson (Patrick O'Connor).
-They pair initially grow close when Ziggy parties to forget her marriage breakdown, but their romance is solidified when they take part in a car rally together.
+The pair initially grow close when Ziggy parties to forget her marriage breakdown, but their romance is solidified when they take part in a car rally together.
 Dillman thought the couple were well suited, as they shared the same interests and were very similar people.